openebs/mayastor-docs/reference/upgrade.md

 {% hint style="info" %}
 1. The time taken to upgrade is directly proportional to the number of Mayastor nodes and Mayastor volumes.
 2. To upgrade to a particular Mayastor version, ensure you are using the same version of kubectl plugin.
-3. The above process of upgrade creates one ClusterRole, one ClusterRoleBinding and one ServiceAccount in the namespace where Mayastor is installed.
+3. The above process of upgrade creates one Job in the namespace where Mayastor is installed, one ClusterRole, one ClusterRoleBinding and one ServiceAccount.
 {% endhint %}